-6 Tuning λ
+Tuning λ

-The choice of the parameter λ affects the balance between removing the noise and preserving the signal content.
+The choice of the parameter λ affects how much the image is regularized, balancing between removing the noise and preserving the signal content.
 Parameter tuning can generally be approached as a meta-optimization where λ is selected to optimize some criterion of the denoising result.
 A straightforward method for parameter tuning is the discrepancy principle: λ is selected to match the noise variance σ^2 .
 For TV denoising, the discrepancy principle suggests to solve a constrained form of the ROF problem